miniexploit/ra1nstorm/README.md

 optional arguments:
-  -h, --help            show this help message and exit -s PATH, --save-log PATH
+  -h, --help            show this help message and exit -t BLOB, --blob BLOB  Manually specify SHSH used for restoring (SHSH will be
+                        automatically saved if this argument is skipped -s PATH, --save-log PATH
                         Specify path for saving futurerestore log -u, --update          Keep data while restoring (Untested)